Jim Meskimen: Career

 In 1983, after living for a time in Madrid on his own, he had an encounter with actor Harvey Keitel and he decided to pursue acting, and moved to New York City.

 In New York, he worked as a visual artist, doing illustrations, cartoons and commercial art for various companies.
-He landed a job designing characters for Rankin/Bass's original series Thundercats, then in its first season.
+He landed a job designing characters for Rankin/Bass's original series ThunderCats, then in its first season.
 He worked with producer Jules Bass on expanding the story, and contributed to the ThunderCats "bible."

-While working for Rankin/Bass, Jim visited one of the recording sessions with actors Bob McFadden, Earl Hammond, Peter Newman, Earl Hyman and others, and began working in radio and TV voiceovers.
+While working for Rankin/Bass, Meskimen visited one of the recording sessions with actors Bob McFadden, Earl Hammond, Peter Newman, Earl Hyman and others, and began working in radio and TV voiceovers.

 He did hundreds of radio and television commercials, and became a series regular on the animated show The Comic Strip, produced by his old employer Rankin/Bass.

 He became the voice of several brands in the 1980s and 1990s.
 He was the voice of the channel that became Comedy Central, (then named HA!) and did campaigns for Swatch Watch as Doctor Swatch, a character he created with marketing head Steven Rechtshaffner.

 He became on-camera spokesman on television and radio commercials for Skaggs Alfa Beta grocery stores in 1986.

 He worked as a man-on-the-street interviewer for banks, cars, retail chains and other clients, in spontaneous, off-the-cuff comedic campaigns that won dozens of industry awards.
 Among these were Schnucks Markets, Food Lion, and Kash & Karry.

-During those New York years (1983-1993) Jim studied and performed improv with several companies, chiefly INTERPLAY and did hundreds of live shows at the National Improvisational Theatre on Eighth Avenue, Chelsea.
+During those New York years (1983-1993), Meskimen studied and performed improv with several companies, chiefly INTERPLAY and did hundreds of live shows at the National Improvisational Theatre on Eighth Avenue, Chelsea.

-On the invitation of producers, he and fellow Interplay member Christopher Smith guest starred several times on Britain’s Whose Line Is It, Anyway?
+On the invitation of producers, he and fellow Interplay member Christopher Smith guest starred several times on Britain's Whose Line Is It, Anyway?

 His first film role was in Ron Howard's The Paper, starring Michael Keaton.

-In 1993, he moved home to LA with his family to start a career in TV and film, beginning with Fresh Prince of Bel Air and a role in director Ron Howard’s Oscar-nominated Apollo 13.
-Howard cast Jim in no fewer than five feature films, including The Grinch and Frost/Nixon.
+In 1993, he moved home to LA with his family to start a career in TV and film, beginning with The Fresh Prince of Bel-Air and a role in director Ron Howard's Oscar-nominated Apollo 13.
+Howard cast Meskimen in no fewer than five feature films, including The Grinch and Frost/Nixon.

-He appeared in an early episode of The Fresh Prince of Bel Air as professor Jeremy Mansfield, who was loosely modeled after Robin Williams' character in the film Dead Poets Society.
+He appeared in an early episode of The Fresh Prince of Bel-Air as professor Jeremy Mansfield, who was loosely modeled after Robin Williams' character in the film Dead Poets Society.

 In early 2003, he met Gregg and Evan Spiridellis, the brothers who founded JibJab Media.
 He voiced early hits, including Arnold for President, This Land, and Second Term.'
-He continued to work with the Spiridellis brothers on their Emmy and BAFTA award-winning children's series Ask The Storybots, and other projects.
+He continued to work with the Spiridellis brothers on their Emmy and BAFTA award-winning children's series Ask the StoryBots, and other projects.